Before the Bell: Five things every Canadian investor needs to know

 Canada's banks will be in focus this week as they start rolling out their second-quarter financial results this week, with the mortgage market in focus and investors eyeing a rise in dividends.
 Stock prices of the Big Six banks are reflecting some unease following the recent challenges of Home Capital Group Inc.

 Ford Motor Co. abruptly named James Hackett as chief executive on Monday, responding to investors’ growing unease about the U.S. automaker’s slumping stock price and its ability to counter threats from longtime rivals and Silicon Valley.
 He replaces Mark Fields, 56, who spent less than three years as CEO.
+Its shares rose 0.6 per cent in premarket trading.

+AutoZone posted disappointing results, with quarterly profit of $11.44 per share short of expectations of $12.
+Revenue also disappointed and comparable store sales fell 0.8 per cent.
+Its shares fell 7.1 per cent in premarket trading.

 U.S. luxury homebuilder Toll Brothers Inc. reported a 40-per-cent rise in quarterly profit, boosted by an increase in home sales.
 The company said its net income rose to $124.6-million (U.S.), or 73 cents per share, in the second quarter ended April 30 from $89.1-million, or 51 cents per share, a year earlier.
 Revenue rose 22.2 per cent to $1.36-billion.
+Its shares rose 3.2 per cent in premarket trading.

+Agilent Technologies posted solid results and beat estimates by 10 cents, with adjusted quarterly profit of 58 cents per share.
+It also raised its full year guidance.
+Its shares rose 4.5 per cent in premarket trading.

 More reading: A beginner’s guide to coping with market mayhem